Let’s make one thing clear…

 Never Use Independent Contractor Agreements to Hide Employees

-If you get caught doing this with an employee, you could be held liable for payroll taxes and some nasty penalties.
+If you get caught treating an actual employee as an independent contractor, you could be held liable for payroll taxes and some nasty penalties.
 There’s also the potential to deal with unemployment and worker’s compensation claims with an unhappy state government involved because you haven’t been paying the related employer contributions to those systems.

 In other words, it’s simply not worth the risk.

 If there truly is an independent contractor relationship, such as a work-for-hire web design gig for a single site, you’ll want a signed written independent contractor agreement in place to protect your legal rights.